 TOPAZ: Available in a stunning selection of shades, the topaz's sky blue hue is one of the most popular colors for jewelry designs.
 Once thought to offer protection, today topaz is favored for its durability and affordability.
 Yellow topaz is the birthstone for November while blue topaz is for December.

-CITRINE: A member of the quartz family, citrine symbolizes truth and integrity.
+CITRINE: A member of the quartz family, citrine symbolizes cheerfulness and prosperity.
 Its name is derived from the French word citron meaning lemon.
 This sunny stone comes in colors from lemon yellow to amber brown, with its coloring agent attributed to iron.
 Citrine is the birthstone for November.

 MORGANITE: Named after the great American tycoon and gem collector J. P. Morgan, morganite's soft pink to peach shades add blushing beauty to jewelry designs.
 This rare gemstone is surprisingly affordable and brings an undeniable charm to rings, necklaces, bracelets and earrings.